Eventonomy

 Where to Place the Block

-Add the Check-in block directly to the event's single-event page template.
-The block reads the eventId attribute you set to filter check-ins to that event only.
+Option 1: Single-event page - add the block to the event's single-event page.
+Set the eventId attribute to filter check-ins to that event only.

-Create a new page (e.g. /check-in/) and add the block there.
-This lets volunteers check in attendees for any event from a single page, especially useful for venues that run multiple events.
+Option 2: Dedicated check-in page - create a page (e.g. /check-in/) and add the block there so volunteers can check in attendees for any event from one place.

 Block Settings